SergioAlias/fusariumid-train/README.md

 >
 > *This pipeline and the pre-computed classifiers will be available soon!*

-A Snakemake workflow to train [QIIME 2](https://qiime2.org/) taxonomic [Naive Bayes classifiers](https://resources.qiime2.org/#qiime-2-2024-5-present) for the [FUSARIUM-ID database](https://github.com/fusariumid/fusariumid).
+A [Snakemake](https://snakemake.readthedocs.io/en/v7.32.2/) workflow to train [QIIME 2](https://qiime2.org/) taxonomic [Naive Bayes classifiers](https://resources.qiime2.org/#qiime-2-2024-5-present) for the [FUSARIUM-ID database](https://github.com/fusariumid/fusariumid).
 This database contains sequences of the Translation Elongation Factor 1 alpha (TEF1), which serves as a considerably better marker for species identification in the filamentous fungal genus [*Fusarium*](https://en.wikipedia.org/wiki/Fusarium) than [ITS](https://en.wikipedia.org/wiki/Internal_transcribed_spacer), the standard marker for all Fungi.

 >🐍 *This workflow uses Snakemake 7.32.4.
 Newer versions (8+) contain [backwards incompatible changes](https://snakemake.readthedocs.io/en/stable/getting_started/migration.html) that may result in this pipeline not working in a Slurm HPC queue system.*

 This pipeline:

-1. Parses the multi-FASTA headers searching metadata and saves it as a TSV file (rule `extract_metadata`).
+1. Parses the multi-FASTA headers searching metadata and saves it as a TSV file (rules `extract_metadata` and `build_taxonomy`).
 You can read about how FUSARIUM-ID stores metadata in [this manual](https://github.com/fusariumid/fusariumid/blob/main/FUSARIUMID_BLAST_Tutorials.pdf) (Spanish version [here](https://github.com/fusariumid/fusariumid/blob/main/FUSARIUMID_BLAST_Tutoriales_Espan%CC%83ol.pdf)) and in the [FUSARIUM-ID publication](https://apsjournals.apsnet.org/doi/10.1094/PDIS-09-21-2105-SR).

 2. More coming soon.